threefoldtecharchive/jumpscaleX_core/docs/Internals/baseclasses/TestTools.md

 ### 3- From JSX factory

-If there is more than one test for a factory, tests can be written under `tests` directory beside the factory, then the factory should inherite from test runner `j.baseclasses.testtools`, and define test method which will contain the runner method.
+If there is more than one test for a factory, tests can be written under `tests` directory beside the factory, then the factory should inherit from test runner `j.baseclasses.testtools`, and define test method which will contain the runner method.

 ```python
 class Myclass(j.baseclasses.object, j.baseclasses.testtools):